qunitjs/qunit/docs/api/config/testTimeout.md

 Test {name} took longer than 3000ms, but no timeout was set.
 ```

-You can prepare yourself for QUnit 3 when this happens, by either calling `assert.timeout()` inside those tests, or by setting `QUnit.config.testTimeout` once globally with a higher timeout.
+You can prepare yourself for QUnit 3 when this happens, by either calling `assert.timeout()` inside those tests, or by setting `QUnit.config.testTimeout` once globally with a higher timeout (in your [HTML or bootstrap script](../config/index.md)).

 Depending on your test runner of choice, there may be more convenient ways to set configuration: